panlesson/SENG102-HW/README.md

 1- Click "Code" on the top right and then click "Download ZIP."

-2- Right-click the downloaded zip file and select "Extract" to the Desktop or the location of your choice.
+2- Right-click the downloaded zip file and select "Extract" to the Desktop or the location of your choice.(To work with the file, you need to extract it from the zip archive.
+You can simply open the zip file and drag the file out.)

 3- Open the extracted file and run "LibraryManagementSystem.exe."